Gathering Point: Staying fit as you age

-- November 6, noon, Community Hospital South, Education Center
+- May 6, noon, Community Hospital South, Education Center

-- November 10, noon, Community Healthplex, Conference Room
+- May 10, noon, Community Healthplex, Conference Room

-- November 11, noon, Community Hospital North, 7250 Professional Bldg, 3rd floor multi-service room
+- May 18, noon, Community Hospital North, 7250 Professional Bldg, 3rd floor multi-service room

 Carlotta Katra, accredited agent with VA and eldercare consultant, will help you understand all the benefits you have available as a veteran and how they play a critical role in your long-term care plan.
 Learn about pensions available to wartime veterans and their spouses as well as compensation claims available to Vietnam veterans.

 What is Part A?
 Parts B, C, and D?
 What happens if I don't want Medicare?
 How do I sign up?
 Getting ready to retire and learning about your insurance options can be overwhelming.
 If you are getting ready to use Medicare for insurance, there is a lot to learn and many decisions to make.
 This session will give you the information you need to get started planning and clear up confusion about how Medicare works.
 In this informational session, SHIP, the State Health Insurance Assistance Program, will help guide you on where to start in the Medicare process.